 Satisfactory completion of a course (or courses) at a college or university with a grade of “C” (2.0) or better in each course.
 Usually, one semester of college work in a language other then English is equivalent to two years of high school work.
 The equivalency is usually stated in the college catalog.
 For the purpose of the Intersegmental General Education Transfer Curriculum, the appropriate course (or courses) that can be used to satisfy the Language Other Than English (LOTE) requirement is indicated on the approved IGETC list of each community college.

-Satisfactory completion, with “C” (2.0) grades or better, of two years of formal schooling at the sixth grade level or higher in an institution where the language of instruction is not English.
+Satisfactory completion, with grades equivalent to “C” (2.0) or better in coursework completed in the native language, with at least two years of formal schooling at the sixth grade level or higher in an institution where the language of instruction is not English.
 Appropriate documentation must be presented to substantiate that the required coursework was completed.
 If an official sealed transcript cannot be obtained from an international institution an unofficial or opened transcript may be used to verify proficiency.
 Students who cannot provide documentation should either pass one of the examinations or tests listed below in 4 through 10, or satisfactorily complete an appropriate language course at their college, as outlined in 2 above.

 4. Satisfactory score on the SAT II: Subject Test in languages other than English.